theGeeBee/NextCloudOnFreeBSD/README.md

 # NextCloud on FreeBSD

-Script to automate installation of Nextcloud on: FreeBSD13+, HardenedBSD13 The finished installation passes all nextcloud configuration checks.
+Script to automate installation of Nextcloud on FreeBSD13+, HardenedBSD13 The finished installation passes all nextcloud configuration checks.

 ## Instructions